ArduPilot/ardupilot/Tools/scripts/signing/README.md

 STM32H7 and STM32F7.
 You can use secure boot on older other boards if you change the hwdef.dat and hwdef-bl.dat to add more space for the bootloader.

+## Public key update over MAVLink

+If you have a private key corresponding to one of the public keys in the bootloader on a board then you can use the MAVLink2 SECURE_COMMAND messages to change the public keys, or even remove all public keys to allow the use of unsigned firmwares.

+MAVProxy version 1.8.55 and later has a "securecommand" module which gives you commands for:

+ - generating a session key for remote update
+ - fetching the current public keys
+ - setting new public keys as additonal or replacement keys
+ - removing all public keys

+It is expected that future versions of MissionPlanner will include a plugin with the same functionality.

+Using SECURE_COMMAND in combination with MAVLink forwarding you can hand over management of a vehicle between vendors.